 Each room is cable-ready and is provided with free basic cable service.

 Internet access is available.
-Contact the technical support office in the LRTC for current deposit/service charge information.
+Contact the technical support office for current deposit/service charge information.

 The residence hall is smoke-free as is the entire Western campus.

 A new dining facility was opened to especially accommodate the dining needs of the residents.
 Fifteen all-you-can-eat meals per week are included in the housing contract.
 Vending machines and laundry facilities are also located in the residence hall facility.